Alab-NII/eval_vl_glue/README.md

 1. **Training pre-trained models on the V\&L task to compare to the original Volta.**

-    See the evaluation vl_tasks in the evaluation.
+    See [the evaluation vl_tasks in the evaluation](/evaluation#vl_tasks) for the results.

 2. **Masked token prediction with image context.**

-    See demo/masked_lm_with_vision_demo.ipynb for the results.
+    See [demo/masked_lm_with_vision_demo.ipynb](/demo/masked_lm_with_vision_demo.ipynb) for the results.

 ## PyTorch Image Extractor

 The original Volta framework relies on an image detector pretrained in [Bottom-Up and Top-Down Attention for Image Captioning and Visual Question Answering](https://arxiv.org/abs/1707.07998) ([Github repository](https://github.com/peteanderson80/bottom-up-attention)).
-This detector runs with a specific version of the caffe framework (A docker environment for the framework is provided).
+This detector runs with a specific version of the caffe framework (typically configured in a docker environment).

-To improve the compatibility with the PyTorch model, we converted this model into a PyTorch model (model definition, weight and detection procedure) for the image extraction.
+To improve the connectivity to PyTorch models, we converted the part for image extraction of this model, including model definition, weight and detection procedure, into a PyTorch model.
 You can access the converted model from extractor of the eval_vl_glue package.
-See the section of extractor in eval_vl_glue for more detail.
+See [the extractor section in eval_vl_glue](/eval_vl_glue#extractor) for more detail.

 ![Comparision of detected regions](/download/comparison.jpg)

 Notes:
-- This extractor work was done after our paper, so our results in the paper was based on the original BUTD detector.
+- This extractor work was completed after our paper, so our results in the paper was based on the original detector.
-- The outputs of the converted detector are similar, but not fully identical to those of the original model (see demo/extractor_demo.ipynb and demo/original_vs_ours.ipynb).
+- The outputs of the converted detector are similar, but not fully identical to those of the original model as you can see in the above figure (see [demo/extractor_demo.ipynb](/demo/extractor_demo.ipynb) and [demo/original_vs_ours.ipynb](/demo/original_vs_ours.ipynb) for more detail).
-- We have not conducted quantitative bench marking for our PyTorch implementation.
+- We have not conducted quantitative bench marking.

 ## License